 Clinical Interest for Patients

 Until taking the position of interim Medical Director with Patient Coordinated Services in September 2017, where I now have a limited practice and see patients in the Executive Health Program, I had a primary care practice with UCH at Lowry, and I was the medical director for the Center for Integrative Medicine (since the clinic opened in 2001).
 I remain passionate about using lifestyle (exercise, nutrition, sleep, mind/body) and evidence-based complementary medicine approaches (like acupuncture, chiropractic, massage) for health.
-If we can improve your health without medication, all the better!
-I believe that the patient is at the center of their medical team, and if truly engaged in their own health care, willing to do the work necessary to improve health (exercise, work on nutrition, stress reduction, etc) then we can minimize the use of medication.
+If we can improve health without medication, all the better!
+I believe that the patient is at the center of the medical team, and if truly engaged in their own health care, willing to do the work necessary to improve health (emphasizing lifestyle approaches) then we can minimize the use of more invasive therapies.
 This requires an active, involved patient - the opposite of the "old way."
 I enjoy working with adult patients of all ages and my goal is to make them feel as well as possible, even when battling illness, and to maintain wellness with the above approaches, medications if needed, and age-appropriate preventive health screenings.

-I believe that the most important person in the integration of care is the patient.
-I strive to empower my patients to take as much control as they can of their illness and health so that life feels less out of control and more predictable and fun.
+I believe that the most important person in patient care is the patient.
+I strive to empower my patients to take as much control as they can of their health and any illnesses so that life feels less out of control and more predictable and fun.

 When I'm not working, I enjoy the company of my family; I also practice what I preach and try to maintain a work-life balance; run, hike / backpack, and do high intensity interval training, and eat well though I can relate to the struggles my patients face!

-I enjoy giving presentations about Integrative Medicine to public and professional audiences.
+I enjoy giving presentations about Health and Wellness to public and professional audiences.